howsoai/howso-docs/_sources/user_guide/feature_importance.rst.txt

 Global Feature Importance
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To get global feature importance metrics, :py:meth:`Trainee.react_into_trainee`, is first called on a trained and analyzed Trainee. :py:meth:`Trainee.react_into_trainee` calls react internally on the cases already trained into the Trainee and calculates the metrics.
 In this method, the desired metrics can be selected as parameters.
-These parameters are named indivdiually and setting them to ``True`` will cache the desired metrics.
+These parameters are named individually and setting them to ``True`` will cache the desired metrics.
 For example, ``mda_robust`` and ``contributions_robust`` will calculate the robust versions of MDA and Feature Contributions, while ``mda`` and ``contributions`` will calculate the non-robust versions.

 .. code-block:: python
     :caption: Global Feature Importance Calculation Example: